survivejs/react-book/manuscript/02_developing_with_webpack.md

 We'll need to tell Webpack how to deal with the assets we just set up.
 For this purpose we'll build *webpack.config.js*.
 Webpack and its development server will be able to discover this file through convention.

 To keep things simple, we'll generate an entry point to our application using [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin).
 We could create *index.html* by hand.
 Maintaining that could become troublesome as the project grows, though. *html-webpack-plugin* is able to create links to our assets keeping our life simple.
-Hit
+Execute

 ```bash
 npm i html-webpack-plugin --save-dev